torchbox/wagtail-wordpress-import/docs/examples.md

 ### Loading your handler

-If you handler is in a module thats not loaded during the import, you can add it to your apps.py `ready()` method:
+If your handler is in a module that's not loaded during the import, you can add it to your apps.py `ready()` method:

 ```python
 # pages.apps.py